 At Brightside School our PSHE, PSED and Relationships curriculum is designed to provide knowledge and skills through a wide range of experiences and provision.
-Across and beyond the curriculum we intend for pupils to gain practical knowledge and skills to help them live healthily and deal with the spiritual, moral, social and cultural issues they may face.
+Across and beyond the curriculum we intend for pupils to gain practical knowledge and skills to help them live healthily and deal with the spiritual, moral, social, cultural, mental and physical issues they may face.
 Our PSHE, PSED and Relationships curriculum plan to provide pupils with the opportunity to reflect on their feelings, experiences and how they are developing.
 Our aim is to help children to understand and manage responsibly, a wide range of relationships as they mature, and to develop respect for the differences between people in our culturally diverse society.
 We strive to develop pupils' well-being and self-esteem, encouraging a belief in their ability to succeed and enabling them to take responsibility for their learning and future choice of courses and career.
 In developing respect for self and others and learning about responsibilities we aim to lay the foundations for further PSHE and RSE work at Key Stage 2.

 Children leave Brightside with the knowledge, skills and understanding they need to lead confident, healthy, independent lives and become, informed, active and responsible citizens.

 PSHE is highly valued throughout school.
 Aspects of PSHE, spiritual, moral, social and cultural education (SMSC) and preparing children for Modern Britain form part of every lesson and are observed and reflected on in all Teaching and Learning observations.
 Pupils learn from direct focused teaching during planned units of work, circle times, visits, speaking and listening activities, Philosophy for Children (P4C) sessions and dedicated days and weeks such as Positive Behaviour, online safety and community weeks.